aungsias/Forays/WIP[Capstone]/README.md

 The machine learning framework in this project comprises an ensemble of diverse models, each with distinct strengths tailored for financial market analysis.
 The models are preprocessed using Principal Component Analysis (PCA) to capture at least 80% of the variance in the data, and standard scaled for normalization.
 Below are the models and their configurations:

 #### Regression Models
-- **ElasticNet**: Combines L1 and L2 regularization, aiding in feature selection and handling multicollinearity.
+- **Elastic Net**: Combines L1 and L2 regularization, aiding in feature selection and handling multicollinearity.
     - Parameters: `alpha = 1` (strong regularization), `l1_ratio = 0.5` (balanced L1 and L2)
-- **Support Vector Regressor (SVR)**: Uses an RBF kernel to capture non-linear relationships.
+- **Support Vector (SVR)**: Uses an RBF kernel to capture non-linear relationships.
     - Parameters: `kernel = 'rbf'`, `c = 1` (moderate regularization), `gamma = 'auto'` (automatic kernal coefficient)
-- **RandomForestRegressor**: An ensemble of decision trees, capturing complex relationships and feature importance.
+- **Random Forest**: An ensemble of decision trees, capturing complex relationships and feature importance.
     - Parameters: `n_estimators = 100`
-- **GradientBoostingRegressor**: Boosting algorithm suitable for capturing non-linear relationships.
+- **Gradient Boosting**: Boosting algorithm suitable for capturing non-linear relationships.
     - Parameters: `n_estimators = 100`
-- **XGBoostRegressor**: Optimized gradient boosting algorithm known for speed and performance
+- **Extreme Gradient Boosting**: Optimized gradient boosting algorithm known for speed and performance
     - Parameters: `n_estimators = 100`

 All regression models are configured with `random_state = 42` for reproducibility.